Types of Equity Release (2025)

 Are There Alternatives to Equity Release?

-Is Equity Release Tax-Free?
+Is Equity Release Untaxed?

 Whether a lifetime mortgage or home reversion, equity release plans could be a great way for those in retirement to mobilise equity tied up in their property.